 Let me tell you, it is EASY.
 The vanilla extract ‘recipe’ is simply 2 ingredients and a bit of waiting.
 When you see how easy this is, and how much money you can save, I have no doubt you’ll be whipping up your own batch in no time!

 Let’s Chat About Vanilla

-It’s also incredibly labor intensive to produce, and only comes from a few select places in the world.
-Today, most of our vanilla comes from Indonesia and Madagascar, where they hand pollinate the flowers before ever starting the months long process of curing the pods.
+It’s also incredibly labor intensive to grow, and only comes from a few select places in the world.
+Today, most of our vanilla comes from Indonesia and Madagascar, where they hand pollinate the flowers before ever starting the long process of curing the pods.
 It’s really no surprise that by the time McCormick’s gets their extract on shelves, it’ll cost you $12 for a couple ounces.

 To make homemade vanilla extract, what you need is simple: Vodka, vanilla beans, a knife, and a bottle.
 That’s it.
 Really really.

 There are different types of vanilla, and different grades of bean (level of quality), here are all the tips you need for choosing the right ones for you.

 Types of Vanilla

 - Bourbon or Madagascar Vanilla – This is the most common vanilla bean.
 It’s rich and full flavor will produce an extract most similar to the store brands you’re familiar with.
 The beans are available at most grocery stores and online for a fair price.

 - Indonesian Vanilla – These beans contains slightly less vanillin, and may produce a less rich extract.

 - Mexican Vanilla: Vanilla beans from Mexico can contain less than half the vanillin than Madagascar vanilla beans, and have a more floral or fruity aroma.